 As you head down the hallway they’ve got a slew of autographed goodness, including both bibs and various magazine covers they’ve been on.

 A bit further down the hall was this interesting display.
 I passed it a few times during the day when I would enter/leave the conference I was in.
 But it wasn’t until the very end of the day that I actually read what these sketches said.

 These were some original ‘marketing/ad concepts’ that an outside ad agency put together for them.
 If you click to expand it (and read it), I think you’ll see why the Recon folks overwhelmingly rejected it.
 I think they framed them because they are just so over the top whacked that it would have been a shame to trash them entirely.

 As you continued down the hall, we found the kitchen area, and game room.
-Additionally, there was two taps connected to refrigerated kegs hanging out in the corner (don’t let the water bottles fool you).
+Additionally, there were two taps connected to refrigerated kegs hanging out in the corner (don’t let the water bottles fool you).
 In Canada, they just call this ‘nutrition’.